How do you determine which skincare products are safe during pregnancy?

 When in doubt consult a practitioner you trust for advice.
 For essential oils, consult a licensed aromatherapist, for herbs and supplements consult a naturopathic doctor, for prescription drugs consult a medical doctor or pharmacist.

-Skin Care products to use during pregnancy
+Safe Skincare products to use during pregnancy

-Sensitive Skin & Redness
+Sensitive Skin & Redness during pregnancy

 Graydon’s The Putty (for dry skin) and the Super Sensitive Skin Stuff (for more oily, acne prone skin) are also great moisturizer option.
 For a cleanser, try a creamy, non drying cleanser, like Graydon’s Aloe Milk Cleanser.

-Acne & Breakouts
+Acne & Breakouts during pregnancy

 Zyderma Clarifying Cream has been a saviour for me this pregnancy.
 It contains microsilver which is anti-microbial and helps to combats breakouts before they start.
 It also helps heal them within a few days after they pop up!